Tutorial

 Step 3 - Add the daily digest mailer

-Next step is to setup the Daily digest email.
+Next step is to setup the daily digest email.
 This will be a very simple daily digest.
 I just want to receive an email on all users that have signed up in the last 24 hours.

-# lib/tutorial/users.ex
+# lib/my_app/users.ex

-defmodule Tutorial.Users do
+defmodule MyApp.Users do

 @moduledoc """